sandeepone/gleez-mango/README.md

 ## Mango Reader

-Module for [Gleez CMS](http://gleezcms.org/) that monitors all system events and recording them in a log using [MongoDB DBMS](http://www.mongodb.org)!
+Module for [Gleez CMS](http://gleezcms.org/) that provide access to read all system logs with using [MongoDB DBMS](http://www.mongodb.org)!

 ## Overview